-How To Do Screen Printing On T-shirts Professionally At Home
+How To Do Professional Screen Printing On T-shirts At Home

 Since then, the machine has undergone massive improvements to the present day screen printing device we all know.
-If you want to get a superior printing quality on your garments, screen printing is the way to go.
-If you want to do mass productions, again you should consider screen printing.
+If you want to get superior printing quality on your garments, screen printing is the way to go.
+If you want to do mass productions, you should consider screen printing too.

 Using the system might be intimidating at first, but it’s easier than you think!
-You can familiarize yourself with this machine in no time and start using it to work on your customers’ orders.
+You can familiarize yourself with this machine, and in no time, start using it to work on your customers’ orders.

-We’ll show you can do that in a few moments.
+We’ll show you how you can do that in a few moments.

-Screen printing works like a stencil.
-Rather than cutting the images individually, you simply coat the screen in a photo emulsion and then cut the image out using a laser.
+Screen printing at home is just like working on a stencil.
+But rather than cutting the images individually, you simply coat the screen in a photo emulsion and then cut the image out using a laser.

 Let’s get into our expert guide on how to do screen printing:

 The initial step in screen printing involves coming up with an image.
-The artwork is important for your overall printing process!
-If you create a bad design, the coating will be no good; screens will be no good; and your shirts will be no good.
-Be sure to produce high-resolution images.
+Remember, the artwork is important for your overall printing process!
+If you create a bad design the coating and the screens will be for nothing and your shirts will be no good.
+Be sure to produce high-quality and high-resolution images.

 Why high-resolution image?
-Because it’s easier to prepare for screen printing, keeping in mind that you’ll need to separate each color in the design into individual files, layers, and channels.
+Because it’s easier to prepare for screen printing, keep in mind that you’ll need to separate each color in the design into individual files, layers, and channels.

 Step 2: Separation

-This is self-explanatory ad involves removing the individual colors from your design in other words if your design features some red text and some green text, each portion of these colors will be separated from each other and printed on a film (or vellum- a cheaper alternative).
+This is self-explanatory.
+It involves removing the individual colors from your design, for example, if your design features some red text and some green text, each portion of these colors will be separated from each other and printed on a film (or vellum, which a cheaper alternative).

-The film is the most preferred material as it makes a higher quality output, enabling the screen exposure process to produce better dots and lines- that’s our next step!
+The film is the most preferred material as it has a higher quality output, enabling the screen exposure process to produce better dots and lines - that’s our next step!

 Step 3: Now Expose Your Image on The Screen (Burning)

-Your film will be placed in between the exposures glass and the screen.
-This allows light to shine up (or down for some units) through your glass, through the film, and against the screen.
-Wherever the light fails to hit your screen, your emulsion will juts wash right out.
+Your film will be placed between the exposure glass and the screen.
+This allows light to shine up (or down for some units) through your glass, the film, and against the screen.
+Wherever the light fails to hit your screen, your emulsion will wash right out.

 An emulsion is simply a photosensitive liquid that you apply to the screen before the exposure process.
-You typically apply it with a squeegee so that it covers so that it covers most parts of your screen.
+You typically apply it with a squeegee so that it covers most parts of your screen.
 When the emulsion is dry, you store the screen in a dark room for around 2 hours to prepare it for burning/separation.

 Step 4: Setting Up The Screens For Printing